sudipcs/bioinformatics-work/README.md

 ### 5. Cluster genes using principal component analysis (PCA)

-Data:
+Data: <br>
 a.
-GeneCounts.txt - This file contains gene count information for 24 samples from a bulk RNAseq experiment, with columns indicating sample IDs and rows indicating gene IDs.
+GeneCounts.txt - This file contains gene count information for 24 samples from a bulk RNAseq experiment, with columns indicating sample IDs and rows indicating gene IDs. <br>
-b. genelist.txt - This file contains 200 gene IDs.
+b. genelist.txt - This file contains 200 gene IDs. <br>

 (1) Use the `genelist.txt` information to subset the gene count information from `GeneCounts.txt` (i.e. retrieve only the GeneCounts.txt data for the genes in genelist.txt.
 (2) Subset the gene count information from (1) further by removing all genes that have 0 counts for all of their samples.